 5) Operating in ‘the new normal’

-As a large proportion of UK workers made the switch to remote working and those with a cloud ERP would most likely found the transition easier.
+As a large proportion of UK workers made the switch to remote working, those with a cloud ERP would most likely found the transition easier.
 On-premise solutions can usually only be accessed by office-based employees through a secure VPN.
 A cloud ERP can be accessed from anywhere at any time, as long as the user has a device, their login details and a secure internet connection.
 This enables employees, regardless of where they’re based, to access the same real-time information, enabling continuity and organisation-wide collaboration.
 Quick and easy remote access for employees will only become more important as we adapt to our ‘new normal’ and embrace remote working as a full or part-time reality moving forwards.

 Take a look at our case studies to find out more of the ways our customers have benefitted from implementing a cloud ERP.